paulcbogdan/NFL_DensOrd/README.md

 functions from `test_accuracy.py`.
 Testing accuracy is used to tune the
 hyperparameters described in the white paper.
 Finally, the distributions are plotted using functions from `plot.py`.

+Note that I haven't uploaded my scraped data to the repo, nor the directory I use for caching intermittently (a directory called `pickle_wrap_cache`, which the code sometimes references).